 Currently there is no specific treatment for Farber’s disease.
 Corticosteroids may help relieve pain.
-Bone marrow transplants may improve granulomas (small masses of inflamed tissue) on individuals with little or no lung or nervous system complications, or may be surgically removed in older individuals.
+Bone marrow transplants may improve granulomas (small masses of inflamed tissue) on individuals with little or no lung or nervous system complications.
+Older persons may have granulomas surgically reduced or removed.

 Most children with the classic form of Farber’s disease die by age 2, usually from lung disease.
-Children born with the most severe form of the disease usually die within 6 months, while individuals having a milder form of the disease may live into their teenage years.
+Children born with the most severe form of the disease usually die within 6 months, while individuals having a milder form of the disease may live into their teenage years or young adulthood.

 Office of Communications and Public Liaison